anyulled/workrave/README.md

 Have a look at the [contrib](./contrib) directory to get a little insight into the different scripting possibilities!

+### macOS Qt build

+Step-by-step instructions for configuring, building, and packaging the Qt-based macOS application bundle are available in [docs/macos.md](docs/macos.md).
+A helper script (`tools/local/macos-qt-build.sh`) automates configuring, building, and optional packaging/running on macOS.

 ### Unix/Linux

 - Workrave uses [dconf](https://wiki.gnome.org/Projects/dconf) to store its configuration.